 You want a no-fuss, smooth booking experience (and embarkation), you want fair gratuities, you want that dreamy combination of comfort and luxury away from home.
 Look no further; P&O Cruises is the way to go…

-A Taste of Cruises to Come
+A Taste Of Cruises To Come

-You know the cruising clichés about claustrophobic cabins and exclusively elderly clienteles aren’t true, but just knowing that once the anchor lifts there’s no going back means that a niggling nervous newbie voice in your head may pop up and ask ‘is cruising for me?’
+You know the cruising clichés about claustrophobic cabins and exclusively elderly clienteles aren’t true, but just knowing that once the anchor lifts there’s no going back means that a niggling nervous newbie voice in your head may pop up and ask ‘is cruising definitely for me?’